blUeBUg200/observability-alertfatigue/README.md

 - Based on the analysis presented in this post, it is evident that analyst burnout is a serious concern, underscoring the need to implement an optimal detection engineering process to alleviate such challenges.

 - Providing detection engineers with versatile and scalable tools is essential.
 These tools empower the team to choose the appropriate data for threat detection and maintain control over the ingestion pipeline to perform operations that enrich contextual information.
-When it comes to acting as a sword and shield for your detection engineers, there is no better choice than an Observability tool, such as Cribl, to execute tasks with higher precision.
+When it comes to acting as a sword and shield for your detection engineers, there is no better choice than an Observability data pipeline, such as Cribl, to execute tasks with higher precision.

 - Leveraging frameworks like CTID's Sensor Mappings to ATT&CK (SMAP) enhances the mindset of your detection engineers when it comes to selecting the appropriate data for analytics.
 Additionally, sources such as Sigma HQ and MITRE Cyber Analytics Repository (CAR) contribute to a vendor-agnostic approach in deploying use cases.